hikogui/hikogui/docs/code_style.md

 Subsystems
 ----------

 A subsystem will have a name in the `system_status_type` enum, and will have a global function under the same name suffixed with \_start.
-This subsystem_start function is used to initialize and register the deinitalize function with the system_status.
+This subsystem_start function is used to initialize and register the deinitialize function with the system_status.
 The subsystem_start function must be low latency so that it can be called very often to make sure the subsystem is started when functionality of the subsystem is used for the first time.